 Saxony-Anhalt's contingent liabilities are very limited compared with those of most German Länder.
 The Land holds a relatively low number of participations in companies and other entities, which overall are self-supporting.
-Saxony-Anhalt holds and provides guarantees to a regional development bank (Investitionsbank Sachsen-Anhalt), which provides services to local small and medium-sized enterprises, supports real estate development and lends to the local government sector.
-Investitionsbank Sachsen-Anhalt is legally a part of Norddeutsche Landesbank GZ (Nord/LB, A3 stable), in which the Land holds a small minority stake of 7%.
-In 2021, the Land decided to take steps to set up Investitionsbank Sachsen-Anhalt as an individual institution (that is legally separate from Nord/LB)1.
+Saxony-Anhalt holds and provides guarantees to a regional development bank (Investitionsbank Sachsen-Anhalt)1, which provides services to local small and medium-sized enterprises, supports real estate development and lends to the local government sector.